Oliver Anthony: Personal life

 Anthony said in a video in August 2023 that he is nonpartisan: "I sit pretty dead center down the aisle on politics and always have."
 Later that month, he said he was bothered by others who "wrap politics" around his work.
 "I see the right trying to characterize me as one of their own, and I see the left trying to discredit me, I guess in retaliation.
 That shit's got to stop", he said.

-In February 2025, Anthony spoke and performed at the 2025 conference of the Alliance for Responsible Citizenship, an international conservative organisation affiliated with psychologist and political commentator Jordan Peterson.
+In February 2025, Anthony spoke and performed at the 2025 conference of the Alliance for Responsible Citizenship, an international conservative organization affiliated with psychologist and political commentator Jordan Peterson.
 Anthony's speech featured religious themes and criticized the influence of social media on human life, as well as promoting his activism to revive rural America.